Dieter Ramsauer

-Dieter Ramsauer (* May 2, 1939 in Velbert; † April 23, 2021 in Schwelm) was a German engineer who was renowned for numerous inventions.
-He is founder of the international operating company Dieter Ramsauer Konstruktionselemente GmbH (DIRAK), operating in the fields of development, production and the distribution of construction elements.
+Dieter Ramsauer (2 May 1939 in Velbert – 23 April 2021 in Schwelm) was a German engineer who was the founder of the international operating company Dieter Ramsauer Konstruktionselemente GmbH (DIRAK), operating in the fields of development, production and the distribution of construction elements.

 Life

 Ramsauer was the son of Franziska Ramsauer and toolmaker Hermann Ramsauer, and grew up in Velbert.
 He attended elementary school and completed an apprenticeship as a toolmaker after leaving school.
 This was followed by engineering studies at the Technisch-wissenschaftliche Fachlehranstalt (Tewifa) on Lake Constance.

 Ramsauer initially worked as a design and sales engineer and set up his own engineering office in 1973.
 He designed components for a metalworking company for which he worked as a sales engineer.
 Whilst working for the company he developed numerous patents, which were then transferred to the company on the basis of a licensing agreement.

 In 1991 he initially founded Dieter Ramsauer Konstruktionselemente GmbH (DIRAK) with 15 employees, but this now operates internationally including in the U.S., China, Singapore, India, the Middle East, and others.
 As the company continued to expand, Ramsauer built headquarters in Ennepetal-Oelkinghausen in 1998.
 The product range of the company, which is also represented at trade fairs, consists of approximately 4,500 catalogue items in the fields of closure, hinge, and connection technology.